Danielku15/SlickGrid-wiki/Slick.Grid.md

 >`index` - Item index.

-Returns the databinding item at a given position.
+Returns the databinding item at a given position AFTER any grid filters have been applied.
 ```javascript
 // Get the id of the 15th item
 var id15 = grid.getDataItem(14).id;